 Violent Behavior in the Elderly

-The risk of suicide in persons over the age of 65 is 4xs greater for those on benzodiazepines.
+The risk of suicide in persons over the age of 65 is 4x greater for those on benzodiazepines.
 Benzodiazepines had the highest impact of suicidality, beating SSRIs, antipsychotics, and other medicines with an FDA suicide risk black box warning.

 Benzodiazepines can also trigger aggressive behavior, especially in the elderly.
 This in combination with the increased risks for drug interactions, suicide, cognitive impairment, accident, and death has caused researchers to consider benzodiazepine use in elderly patients a major public health concern.

 A Warning About Physical Dependence and Cessation in the Elderly

 The elderly, like all benzodiazepine patients, are vulnerable to developing physical dependence (not addiction) through long-term prescriptions.
 Long-term use is considered daily use lasting more than 2 to 4 weeks.
 Physical dependence, according to the FDA, is a state that develops as a result of physiological adaptation in response to repeated drug use, manifested by withdrawal signs and symptoms after abrupt discontinuation or a significant dose reduction of a drug.

-While physical dependence can be mitigated for some patients with slow, patient led tapering, this is not true for all patients.
+While physical dependence can be mitigated for some patients with slow, patient-led tapering, this is not true for all patients.
 According to the late Heather Ashton, leading benzodiazepine expert and author of the Ashton Manual, benzodiazepine cessation was associated with better sleep, improvement in physical and psychological health, and fewer doctor visits.
 On the other hand, for some patients, cessation is extremely risky.
 At a safe reduction rate of 5-10% of the current dose per month or less, cessation can take many months to years to complete.
 Many patients find even slow, lengthy taper intolerable and many even report that after cessation their body doesn’t recover from the taper, leaving them in a long-term state of benzodiazepine cessation.
 This results in disability, living with constant symptoms, pain, and, for some, leaving them completely bedridden.
 When this protracted state occurs, it can take many years to resolve.
-Because of the risk of cessation and withdrawal effects that could potentially last longer than the patient’s lifespan patients should be informed of both the potential benefits and risks before cessation is attempted.
+Because of the risk of cessation and withdrawal effects that could last longer than the patient’s lifespan, patients should be informed of the potential benefits and risks before cessation is attempted.